fbescodam/minishell/README.txt

 - when a program segfaults bash prints segfault.
 Ours does not.
 I'd love to know why?
 - setting $_ envar (not required, is currently set to absolute path of minishell at setup):
 	- for export, it is set to the last envar to set's name (not including the = and the value!)
-	- for everything else, it is set to the last parameter of the command ran (if no parameters, that is the command ran)
+	- for everything else, it is set to the last parameter of the command ran (if no parameters, that is the command ran) BEFORE RUNNING SAID COMMAND